seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="EMAIL 2 placeholder logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/EMAIL-2/Logo/Placeholder/MailBox-icon.png" width="150" height="150" align="left" style="margin-right: 30px"> | **EMAIL 2:** _A set of standards for the next generation of EMAIL.
 An EMAIL revolution!_ |
 |---|---|

-<details> <!-- End of logo section for major project section: EMAIL 2.0 !-->
+</details> <!-- End of logo section for major project section: EMAIL 2.0 !-->

 ---